callumflack/the-littoral-line/README.md

 A newsletter about design, human attention and the web.

-So I own my writing, I create a Jekyll web page published to [thelittoralline.callumflack.design](https://thelittoralline.callumflack.design) which is then imported into Mailchimp via URL.
+So I own my writing, I create a website of posts published to [thelittoralline.callumflack.design](https://thelittoralline.callumflack.design) which is then imported into Mailchimp via URL.

+Because the best writing tool for the web is markdown, I'm using I'm using Jekyll.
+There are other tools (MDX!) but none allow me to keep the simplicity of an old school CSS file.
+And I have some old projects on Jekyll, so I need to keep my hand in it.

 ### Localhost